 Each public education agency (PEA) that serves transition-aged students with disabilities is required to participate in the Post School Outcomes (PSO) Survey every year.
 Students who exited high school are contacted and administered a 14-question survey designed to capture student engagement in postsecondary education/training or employment.
 The PSO Survey is available in English and Spanish.
-Access the PSO Survey in Spanish here.
+Access the PSO Survey in English here and the PSO Survey in Spanish here.
 Arizona's PSO Survey questions and calculations are based on the Indicator 14 Data Collection Protocol: Revised, developed by the National Technical Assistance Center on Transition (2018).
 All designated school districts or charters are responsible for their data collection procedures, including assigning staff to conduct the survey.

-Who is eligible for the 2021 PSO Survey?
+Who is eligible for the 2022 PSO Survey?

-Former students ages 16 and over who were eligible for special education and exited high school by graduating, dropping out, or aging out during the 2019-2020 school year.
+Former students ages 16 and over who were eligible for special education and exited high school by graduating, dropping out, or aging out during the 2020-2021 school year.